 3. Remove time-sensitive copy and text about upgrades

 Review the entire course and weekly emails for dates and times of events, and any references to current events as ‘this year’ or ‘last month’.

 In the past, partners were encouraged to include information about upgrades and certificates within steps and emails.
 This is now automatic within the platform.
 Please remove any references from within the new run.

-5. Update and submit weekly emails
+4. Update and submit weekly emails (invite only courses)

 Check that any links within the emails still work.
 The tools listed below to check links do not check links within emails.